macieksk2/stock_ranking_tool/model documentation.md

 The metrics, which are taken into account:
 - revenue growth, eps growth, fcf growth - average across available period in percentage points.
 In case the metrics turns positive from negative, it is awarded with 10%, otherwise -10%
 - gross / net margin - average across available period in percentage points
-- D / E, current ratio, quick ratio - balance sheet measures multiplied by 10.
-D / E enters with negative sign given its reverse impact on the company
+- D / E, current ratio, quick ratio - balance sheet measures; D / E enters with negative sign given its reverse impact on the company
 - Altman Z score
-- number of years with positive EPS / FCF - both enter the score multiplied by 10
+- number of years with positive EPS / FCF - both enter the score
-- % change in shares outstanding - multiplied by 100 (in percentage points), enters with negative sign given its reverse impact on the stock price
+- % change in shares outstanding - in percentage points, enters with negative sign given its reverse impact on the stock price
 - valuation metrics (P/E, P/B, P/S, EV/EBITDA)
-- volatiltiy metrics (beta, EPS st deviation to mean ratio)
+- volatility metrics (beta, EPS st deviation to mean ratio)
-- accruals Ratio (earnings vs. cash flow)
+- accruals ratio (earnings vs. cash flow)
 - cash conversion ratio (CFO / Net Income)

 #### 2. Qualitative Analysis
-The qualitative analysis focuses on non-numerical factors that can provide a competitive advantage, often referred to as a "moat."
+The qualitative analysis focuses on non-numerical factors that can provide a competitive advantage, often referred to as a "moat".
 This part of the model performs sentiment analysis on earnings call transcripts.
 A qualitative score is created by combining scores from sentiment, moat, and leadership factors.
 The qualitative rank is then calculated based on this combined score.

 The metrics, which are taken into account:
 - MOAT Quant score - points awarded for sufficiently high gross margin and ROIC;